Florencea/ma7/README.md

 ## Feature

-- Search by id, title, info
+- Search on typing by id, title, info
+- No CSS dependency
+- Update daily on 5:00 GMT+8 use Github Actions